tymyrddin/red-app/source/docs/pal/README.md

 ## What?

-Hands-on.
+Reframing Portswigger lab writeups gradually towards [reports](red-bbh:docs/essentials/report), focused on PoC's.

 ## Why?

+* A Proof of Concept (PoC) is a test run that proves the basic feasibility of an attack for one or several representative use cases.
-Making the patterns stick in mind and be easily accessible.
+* Making the patterns stick in mind and be easily accessible.

 ## How?